Yeholot Start aims to address the two major challenges of Israel's education system:

 By changing the pace and structure of study, providing individual attention and assistance, building pupils’ motivation and dealing with the emotional roots of underachievement, the cycle of failure is broken and the path to success is paved.
 Studying towards matriculation is considered as both an end in itself and as a means to prevent student dropout.

-The program makes a deep impact on the entire school when the lowest achievers are led to success by universal standards, causing a fundamental change in the self-perception of these pupils and in the way they are perceived by their classmates, parents and teachers.
+The program makes a deep impact on the entire school when the lowest achievers are led to success judged by universal standards (matriculation certificate), causing a fundamental change in the self-perception of these pupils and in the way they are perceived by their classmates, parents and teachers.

 Key Program Results:

-♦ In 2017, 2500 students from 18 schools in 11 communities of the socio-economic periphery participated in the program.
+♦ In 2018, 1,791 students from 19 comprehensive high schools in 11 communities in Israel's socio-economic periphery participated in the program.

 Some Key Results:

 In 2018, the Program included some 1,065.
 Out of the 1,065 participants, 998 participated in Last Hurdle for Matriculation and 67 in Last Hurdle for Outstanding Matriculation.

 ♦ In 2018, 1,065 11th and 12th grades students, from 43 comprehensive high schools, in 22 peripheral communities participated in the Program.

 ♦ in the last decade, more than 92% achieved matriculation ability in the previously failing subject.